| <!-- -->Sumi Senthi

 As live events were required for accurate testing, we conducted tests during the Women's Super League and FA Cup (before the start of the World Cup).

 I contacted the Assistive Technology team to help with improving accessibility.
+They provided a summary of their findings, which we used to make the experience more accessible.

 We all tested the experience across multiple devices and provided screenshots of our findings.